 To connect with a transform:

-- Select the sender object
+- Select the sender and receiver components

-- Choose the input and output messages in the Transform panel
+- Choose the input and output Messages

-- Click Apply Transform
+- Click Apply Transform for the desired Transform

 Projects can be added to your design by clicking the Add Project button.
 They represent subsystems in your design.
 They look and act similar to components, except that they must have an Input object and Output object defined within them in order to connect to other objects.